 Cruises from Seattle

 The coastal city of Seattle is a busy seaport and welcomes cruise ships from various lines throughout the year.
 The city is synonymous with popular TV shows like Grey’s Anatomy and Frasier.
 You can’t help but love that skyline!
-Some of the biggest names in the cruise line industry such as Celebrity, Holland America, Princess and Norwegian Cruise Line all use this port as the starting point for many of their ocean adventures.
+Some of the biggest names in the cruise line industry such as Celebrity, Holland America, Princess and Norwegian Cruise Line all use cruises from Seattle as a starting point for many of their ocean adventures.

 South Pacific Cruises